Aatmaj9/ROS1-Arduino/README.md

+Here we will explore how to communicate with Arduino using ROS1.
+While many references here are specific to using a Jetson Nano for communication with Arduino, the methods described are equally valid for users running Ubuntu or other Linux distributions.
+If you're not using Jetson, you can simply substitute any Jetson-specific instructions with equivalent Ubuntu steps.
+Essentially, the process remains the same across both platforms.

 # Communication between Arduino and Jetson using ROS

-We now want to write publisher and subscriber nodes such that - A ROS publisher node(on Jetson) which will publish messages to a topic to which Arduino will subscribe.
+We want to write publisher and subscriber nodes such that - A ROS publisher node(on Jetson) which will publish messages to a topic to which Arduino will subscribe.
 We need an Arduino IDE code which will interpret these messages, change them and publish them back to another topic.
-We need a ROS subscriber node(on Jetson) which will subscribe to this topic and receive messages back from Arduino.
+We need a ROS subscriber node on your system which will subscribe to this topic and receive messages back from Arduino.

 Note: We can setup publisher and subscriber on same node on Jetson which we will do while working with sensors but for learning purposes we will create two separate nodes here,